topolvm/topolvm/docs/limitations.md

 and the new Pod will be in the pending state forever because StatefulSet controller in this case does not instantiate a new PVC from the template.

-To solve this problem, user needs to delete a pending `Pod` manually.
+To solve this problem, user needs to delete the pending `Pod` manually.